LiberatorUSA/GUCEF/tools/ProjectGenerator/bin/ReleasedBins/Win32/2022.05.15/README.txt

 - Automatically locate and list all header and source file for each module
 - Ability to manipulate what is excluded/included using processing instructions
 - Automatically generates the include paths for each module's dependencies
+- Automatically generates multiple views on the code base based on an executable or tag This makes it easy to split large code bases into sub-projects and is also needed for packaging with CPack when the repo contains multiple independent applications.
 - Handles most include/source directory structures
 - Special processing for platform specific headers/sources is supported.
 - Support for combined processing of multipe source trees